-Most American Christians, including most seminary schooled pastors, will flunk this test.
+Most Western Christians, including most seminary schooled pastors, will flunk this test.
 Our hope and prayers are that this will be an eye opener to begin correcting the distortions and lies that have compromised much of God's Truth in the churches across our nation.

 The following paraphrased quote is from a noted person in history.
-The quote is not word for word, but, for brevity and clarity, is as close to the original statement so as not to have changed the author’s message.
+The quote is not word for word but, for brevity and clarity, is as close to the original statement so as not to have changed the author’s message.

 Of the following list, who wrote the above quote?